-Sicangu Lakota, 1st Vice Chair
+Sicangu Lakota, 1st Vice President

 Sandra White Hawk is a Sicangu Lakota adoptee from the Rosebud Reservation, South Dakota.
-She is the founder and Director of First Nations Repatriation (FNRI) is the first organization of its kind whose goal it is to create a resource for First Nations people impacted by foster care or adoption to return home, reconnect, and reclaim their identity.
+She is the founder and Director of First Nations Repatriation (FNRI), the first organization of its kind whose goal it is to create a resource for First Nations people impacted by foster care or adoption to return home, reconnect, and reclaim their identity.
 The Institute also serves as a resource to enhance the knowledge and skills of practitioners who serve First Nations people.

 She is an Indian Child Welfare Consultant for Hennepin County, Minneapolis, MN Indian Child Welfare Unit and the National Child Welfare Capacity Building Center for Tribes.